todogroup/ospology/BoF/README.md

 # Instructions for Use

-OSPOlogy BoF framework is designed to help any conference organizers implement a structured discussion session focused on open source management.
+OSPOlogy BoF framework is designed to help any conference organizers implement a semi-structured discussion session under an integrated, consistent, Linux Foundation brand (OSPOlogy) focused on open source management.
 Conference Organizers are welcome to use the OSPOlogy BoF template and adapt this framework to their specific needs, provided proper attribution is given under the CC BY 4.0 license.

 Please credit the original creators by linking to the official repository: https://github.com/todogroup/ospology/.